Cold, snow and dry heat all rob your skin of its natural moisture. There are any number of ways to keep it from drying out. Here are some of the best.

 Now is a good time to switch from everyday bars of soap, which are mainly detergent, to cold-processed soaps or body washes.
 Again, check the ingredients for natural moisturizers.

-Apply moisturizer as soon as possible after toweling off, smoothing a liberal coat on your legs and arms where dryness sets in first.
+Apply moisturizer as soon as possible after toweling off and while your skin is still damp and warm.
+Smoothe a liberal coat on your legs and arms where dryness sets in first.

 Protect Your Skin from the Sun

-Finally, carry a lip balm with you at all times and use it frequently to prevent chapped lips.
-On those days when you wear no makeup, rub a protective coat of balm on your cheeks.
+Carry lip balm with you at all times and use it frequently to prevent chapped lips.
+On those days when you wear no protective makeup,rub a coat of balm on your cheeks.